Intera/redmine_time_logging_app/readme.md

 * on the command-line, change into the redmine instance directory and execute "bundle install"
 * if that ran successful and the file system permissions are right, the plugin should now be installed
 * restart redmine
-* go into redmine under "Administration" -> "Plugins" to check that it is listed, and eventually use the configure link there to adjust settings of the plugin
+* go into redmine under "Administration" -> "Plugins" to check that it is listed

 # usage
 after successful installation, if the current redmine user has the redmine permissions to log time and to edit own time entries, a menu entry "Time Logging" or similar in the topmost navigation bar in redmine should be visible.